 Cheapest non-owner car insurance companies in Indiana

-Auto-Owners is the cheapest non-owner car insurance in Indiana, with rates averaging $39.
-The second most affordable option in Indiana is Indiana Farmers Insurance, with an average rate of $139.
+Auto-Owners offers the lowest non-owner car insurance rates in Indiana, with an average cost of $39.
+The next most affordable option is Indiana Farmers Insurance, which has an average rate of $139.

-The table below shows the most affordable non-owner car insurance companies in Indiana.
+The table below lists the most budget-friendly non-owner car insurance companies in Indiana.

 CompanyAverage annual premiumAverage monthly premium